Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the constitutional status of devolved institutions and their relationship with Westminster.
-In your revision, focus on:
+For SQE1, you are required to understand the legal and constitutional status of devolved institutions in the UK and their relationship with Westminster, with a focus on the following syllabus points:

-- the continuing sovereignty of the UK Parliament over devolved matters
+- the continuing sovereignty of the UK Parliament and current statutory recognitions of that sovereignty

-- how disputes over devolved competence are resolved, including the role of the UK Supreme Court
+- mechanisms for settling disputes over legislative competence, including references to and decisions of the UK Supreme Court

 Test Your Knowledge